patcable/eater/README.md

 ## Areas for Improvement
 * This could almost certainly be a single html file with an embedded JS file, but sometimes you end up using the tools you're familiar with.
 * The design is... obviously not my area of expertise.
 Any help with `foodlog.gohtml` and `style.css` would be appreciated
-* A step to parse the time into something more readable than `YYYYMMDDHHMMSS` would be nice.